cognitedata/cdf-sdk-java/docs/threeD.md

 ```

 Options filter:
-- cursor:
-  - string
-  - Example: cursor=4zj0Vy2fo0NtNMb229mI9r1V3YG5NBL752kQz1cKtwo
-    Cursor for paging through results.
-- limit:
-  - integer [ 1 ..
-1000 ]
-  - Default: 100
-  - Limits the number of results to be returned.
-The maximum results returned by the server is 1000 even if you specify a higher limit.
 - filter:
   - assetIds
     - Array of integers <int64> [ 0 ..
 100 ] items [ items &lt;int64&gt; ]